New York State Police Troop C scandal

 The New York State Police Troop C scandal involved the fabrication of evidence by members of the New York State Police, which was used to convict suspects in Central New York.
-The scandal involved a range of cases, including two separate murder cases, and resulted in 4 troopers serving time in prison.
+The scandal involved a range of cases, including two separate murder cases, and resulted in four troopers serving time in prison.
+It was determined that six police officers had fabricated evidence in at least 36 cases.

 John Spencer

 Trooper Craig D. Harvey was charged with fabricating evidence about suspect John Spencer in April 1993.
 Harvey admitted he and another trooper lifted fingerprints from items Spencer touched while in Troop C headquarters during booking.
 Harvey attached the fingerprints to evidence cards and later claimed that he had pulled the fingerprints from the scene of the murder.
 The forged evidence was presented at Spencer's trial, resulting in a conviction and sentence of 50 years to life in prison.
 The original 1987 conviction was overturned, but Spencer was convicted again at a 1994 retrial.